REACH Enrollment

 Find out if you are eligible

-Options may be available to help you afford your prescribed Reata medicine whether you are insured, underinsured, or uninsured.
+Options may be available to help you afford your prescribed medicine whether you are insured, underinsured, or uninsured.

 Once you are enrolled, the REACH pharmacy can help explore affordability options.